-First United Methodist Church has sent medical and construction missions to Guatemala in 2005, 2006, 2007, 2008, and 2011 and will do so again in 2014.
+First United Methodist Church has sent medical and construction missions to Guatemala in 2005, 2006, 2007, 2008, 2011 and 2014.
 Our mission journeys support Salud y Paz, a faith based organization that provides desperately needed medical and dental care to persons in poverty, particularly in rural areas.
 Our teams provide medical examinations, dental care and have helped build three of the five medical clinics that Salud y Paz operates.
-This year’s journey will be during during June 14-22, 2014.
-A new effort this year will be an after school program for the youth of the villages where our medical and dental team works.
+A new effort in the 2014 trip was an after school program for the youth of the villages where our medical and dental team works.
 More important than our task, our purpose is to share God’s love, build and restore relationships and see the world with new vision.
 It is a faith journey more than a physical journey.

 Multiple Faiths with a Common Vision

-Rather than First UMC alone our team is regional and ecumenical.
-Six of the sixteen members are from First UMC and ten members are from other parts of Utah and Colorado representing multiple faiths – Jewish, LDS, Roman Catholic and Lutheran.
-David Pascoe of Centenary UMC is our spiritual leader and will guide us on the vision journey finding common ground in our respective faiths and helping us see the world with new eyes, as God sees the world.
+Our team is regional and ecumenical.
+Members of the team are from various parts of Utah and Colorado representing multiple faiths – Methodist, Jewish, LDS, Roman Catholic and Lutheran.
+David Pascoe of Centenary UMC led our 2014 team as our spiritual leader and guided us on our vision journey finding common ground in our respective faiths and helping us see the world with new eyes, as God sees the world.